ing-bank/doing-cli/docs/howto/workflow_new_item.md

 # Workflow for a new work item

-## Notes

-- `doing init`: create `.devops-ing` file
-- `doing status`: See if you're connected, which branch, issue and pr you are working on
-> branch name is not in format NNN-snakecase.
-Cannot find related issue.
-> Maybe check all workitems and PRs and their info?

-<issuenumber>-<quick-change-to-README>

-`doing status`:
-> on branch ...
-> linked issue: ...
-> etc

 - `doing pr`: creates a pull request for the current branch / issue

-doing status
 doing workon #1234

 doing pr --reviewer "ryan.chaves@ing.com"